Newark Police Division

-Established in April 1857, the Newark Police Department (NPD) is the primary law enforcement agency serving Newark, New Jersey and the largest municipal law enforcement agency in New Jersey.
-As of December 2017 the force had 1,146 officers.
+The Newark Police Division (NPD) is the police unit of the Newark Department of Public Safety in Newark, New Jersey, United States.
+Established in April 1857, it is the primary law enforcement agency serving Newark, and is the largest municipal law enforcement agency in New Jersey.
+As of December 2017, the division had 1,146 officers.

 In 2014, a federal investigation found that the NPD "engaged in a pattern of unconstitutional practices, chiefly in its use of force, stop-and-frisk tactics, unwarranted stops and arrests and discriminatory police actions."
 As a consequence, the city entered into a consent decree, agreeing to a federal monitoring program and comprehensive reforms of the NPD.